claws-scot/claws-scot.github.io/meetings/progress-220621.md

 &#9989; Create hydrodynamics solution file for Loch Long over a period of 10+ days (slightly longer time than the flushing time predicted by PARTRAC)
 &#9989; Derive tidal range _R'_ from the hydrodynamics simulation: 2.1 m
-&#9989; Run an Opendrift simulation
+&#9989; Write user scripts and run an Opendrift simulation
  - evenly-spaced particles, random depth, control number of particles
  - seeds on land aren't moved back into the loch:
     ```sh